peixeman/Wikipedia-Race/README.md

 * ~~Quitting after playing more than one round continuously results in application hanging.~~ (dbf75ba)
 * ~~Extra submit screen after exitting application.~~ (9d73b42)
 * Quitting during game can sometimes cause geckodriver persistence.
+* Player count in lobby is still WIP, customtkinter is creating errors that prevent the client-side update code from executing.

 ## Future Features
 * Special host menu and options.